pk-dscbi/AIMS-DSCBI/docs/modules/module3_spatial_data.md

-# Module 3: Working with Spatial Data in Python
+# Module 3: Spatial Data

 ## Objectives
 Introduce participants to foundational tools and techniques for geospatial data analysis using Python.